Xetnus/osm-finder/README.md

 1. **Ensure you have [PostGIS](https://postgis.net/) installed, and then install osm2pgsql version 1.7.1 or higher.** Note: in most Linux distributions, this requires building from source (as of Nov 7).
     - To install on Windows using prebuilt binaries: https://osm2pgsql.org/doc/install.html#installing-on-windows
     - To check for v1.7.1 support on your Linux distribution: https://osm2pgsql.org/doc/install.html#installing-on-linux
-    - If v1.7.1 isn't available for your Linux distribution, follow Building instructions: https://github.com/openstreetmap/osm2pgsql
+    - If v1.7.1 isn't available for your Linux distribution, follow the building instructions: https://github.com/openstreetmap/osm2pgsql#building

 2. **Optional: tune your PostgreSQL server.** https://osm2pgsql.org/doc/manual.html#tuning-the-postgresql-server